sta518-f19/website/content/_index.en.md

 Students will ...

+- Prepare data for analysis
-- Explore and wrangle data (including large, non-rectangular data) for analysis
+- Explore data (including large, non-rectangular data)
 - Write functions and programs to perform various statistical analyses
 - Create sophisticated graphical and tabular summarizations of data
 - Present results of a complete data project showcasing technical writing skills